mavlink/mavlink-devguide/en/README.md

 ## Language/Generator List {#supported_languages}

 The MAVLink project includes the [mavgen](getting_started/generate_libraries.md#mavgen) and [mavgenerate](getting_started/generate_libraries.md#mavgenerate) tools that can be used to create MAVLink libraries for a number of programming languages.
+The organisation also includes [rust-mavlink](https://github.com/mavlink/rust-mavlink) for generating Rust MAVLink libraries.
-Additional generators have been provided by other projects.
+Additional generators are delivered by a number of other (independent) projects.

-> **Note** The MAVLink project has not validated and does not provide technical support for generators other than *mavgen* and *mavgenerate*.
+> **Note** The MAVLink project has not validated and does not provide technical support for generators other than *mavgen*, *mavgenerate*, and *rust-mavlink*.

 The table below shows the available languages/generators, along with their support for MAVLink v1, [MAVLink 2](guide/mavlink_2.md) and [Message Signing](guide/message_signing.md).